FinanceFriend/backend/langchain-api-docs.md

 - **Endpoint**: `/api/langchain/freeformChat`
 - **Method**: `POST`
-- **Description**: This endpoint facilitates a freeform chat experience in the "Imagination Jungle" module.
-It allows users to engage in an interactive conversation with Cleo the Chameleon on a wide range of topics, beyond just finance.
-Cleo, being sensitive to the tone of the conversation, will provide educational and respectful responses, and may use external sources like Google search for up-to-date information.
-However, if inappropriate or offensive content is detected, Cleo will share a message emphasizing positive communication instead of responding to the specific content.
+- **Description**: This endpoint enables a freeform chat experience in the "Imagination Jungle" module, where users interact with Cleo the Chameleon.
+It supports both text-based conversations and image generation based on user input.
+For text chats, Cleo offers educational and respectful responses.
+Inappropriate or offensive content triggers a response emphasizing positive communication.
+If the user opts for image generation, the endpoint returns an image URL based on the provided message.
 - **Request Body**:

   The request body should be a JSON object with the following structure: